Living with stress and learning ways to handle it

 Traumatic event (natural disaster, theft, car accident or other similar events)

 Have you ever worried so much that you’ve made yourself physically sick?
 That’s how powerful stress can be.
-Your mind could be your biggest enemy when it comes to keeping your Zen.
-Don’t underestimate your mind-body connection.
+Your mind-body connection is real.
 Stress may cause physical, mental and emotional symptoms.
 Plus, many health conditions may be caused by or made worse from chronic stress.
 Signs and symptoms of chronic high stress may include things like:2

 Muscle pain or tension